Requesting References and Object-level Privileges from Consumers

-This topic describes how providers can request access to existing database objects in the consumer account.
+This topic describes how providers can configure a Snowflake Native App to request access to objects in the consumer account that exist outside the APPLICATION object.

-About References
+About references

 In some contexts an installed Snowflake Native App needs to access existing objects in the consumer account that exist outside the APPLICATION object.
-For example, a Snowflake Native App might need to access existing tables in a consumer database.
+For example, an app might need to access existing tables in a consumer database.

-Workflow for Defining References in the Consumer Account
+Workflow for defining references in the consumer account

 To request a reference and object-level privilege, the provider performs the following when developing and publishing a Snowflake Native App: